 Given that increased buprenorphine plasma levels are associated with a greater risk of toxicity and overdose, a dosage reduction in patients with severe hepatic impairment (i.e., Child-Pugh C) is recommended [see DOSAGE AND ADMINISTRATION].
 Monitor patients with severe hepatic impairment for signs and symptoms of overdose.
 A dosage reduction in patients with moderate hepatic impairment (Child-Pugh B) is not needed, however, monitor these patients for signs and symptoms of toxicity or overdose.
 A dosage reduction in patients with mild hepatic impairment (Child-Pugh A) is not needed [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

-Acute overdosage with BELBUCA is manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, bradycardia, hypotension, partial or complete airway obstruction, atypical snoring, and death.
-Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations.
+Acute overdosage with BELBUCA is manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, partial or complete airway obstruction, atypical snoring, and death.
+Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations [see CLINICAL PHARMACOLOGY].